Developing a brand. Brand as a marketing tool.

-Strategically speaking, the business of your business is what you make and/or sell.
-All too often, businesses describe their brand by what they do, which obscures the marketing position and strategy.
+Strategically speaking, the business of your business is what you make and sell.
+Businesses often describe their brand by what they do, obscuring the marketing position and strategy.

-There are a few important responsibilities in defining the business of your business.
-And these are vastly different from the brand strategies that arise from the business of your brand.
+There are a few essential responsibilities in defining the business of your business.
+And these are vastly different from the brand strategies that arise from your brand’s business.
 So, your product must perform according to the standards set by the market.